/ /

 Although this MMORPG based on the renowned anime series never made it to the west, its storyline and character designs have informed the franchise in myriad ways.
 Dragon Ball Online’s direct successor was the multi-platform Dragon Ball: Xenoverse — a fighting game with MMO elements.
 Its sequel is still receiving regular updates, but those looking to play the original MMO are in luck.

 Fan translations for the game began almost as soon as it was released in Korea, and English language private servers have been operating for a number of years.
-Popular servers include DBOG Revival, DBOUniverse Revelations, DBO Crisis, DBO Unchained, and DBO Hope.
-All of them feature custom content.
+Popular servers include DBO Galaxy, DBOG Revival, DBO Crisis, DBO Hope, and the newest server, DBO Omega.
+All of them feature custom content, so have a look around and take your pick.

 Dragon’s Dogma Online